 Photos © KLW NFC 2009 Arr

 This is it: the reprint in Anson Bros Views in Tasmania Vol II.
 (PXD511/ f10) with the pencilled inscription, “Enlargement from a stereoscopic view by A H Boyd Esq.”
 This second volume appears to have been accredited to the Ansons on accession at the SLNSW by a process of deduction and reference to the more elaborately framed versions of the same images in the first volume of Views in Tasmania.
-The descriptions of the images therefore in this second volume were attributed by staff at the SLNSW in 1964, based on assumptions and cross-referencing to Vol. 1 and to the other prints bearing Ansons’ name inside the frames of the other three albums at PXD 510, 513 and 514.
+The descriptions of the images therefore in this second volume were written by staff at the SLNSW in 1964, based on assumptions and cross-referencing to Vol. 1 and to the other prints bearing Ansons’ name inside the frames of the other three albums at PXD 510, 513 and 514.
 A pencilled note on one of the volumes states:

 “The first photo gives a scene taken in 1894 & this, doubtless, is the approximate date of the whole series of photos in these 2 Vols.”